Morgause: Modern culture

-In modern Arthuriana, Morgause is often turned into a composite character as merged with that of Morgan le Fay; in John Boorman's film Excalibur (1981), for instance, Morgause's role as the mother of Mordred is transferred to "Morgana".
-Other modern authors may keep them as separate characters but have Morgause inherit or share Morgan's own traits, sometimes even making Morgause a villain opposed to Morgan.
-According to E. R. Huber, "What becomes clear on reading Le Morte d'Arthur and its medieval predecessors is that Morgause was not a villain until the modern period."
-Some modern authors such as Alfred Tennyson or Howard Pyle use the name Bellicent.
+Other modern authors may keep the two as separate characters but have Morgause inherit or share Morgan's own traits, sometimes even making Morgause a villainess opposed to Morgan.
+Nevertheless, as noted by E. R. Huber, "what becomes clear on reading Le Morte d'Arthur and its medieval predecessors is that Morgause was not a villain until the modern period."